 This is an easy job to do yourself but if you want to hire a pro check out a recommendation service like Angie's List, or ask around with your friends.
 Don't play yellow pages roulette.
 The same vetting and hiring tips to follow with roofing contractors apply with painters.

 There was a time when paneling was much more in style than it is today.
 Around the 50s and the 60s it was a big thing to install paneling in the homes formal dining room, the den (especially), or the family game room.

-take an easier route, read on, and learn how to paint paneling; an easy DIY project.
+But if its in the home and needs to go, its best to remove the paneling, refinish the drywall underneath, re-texture, and finally re-paint.
+However this is a load of work.
+Anyone wanting to take an easier route, read on, and learn how to paint paneling; an easy DIY project.
 The steps are similar to painting a new sheetrock wall.